Nintendo Switch Online Alternatives

 Migration steps

-Not for: Skip GeForce NOW if you specifically want Nintendo first-party games; those are not on any cloud platform.
+Not for: Pass on GeForce NOW if you specifically want Nintendo first-party games or a curated catalog that comes with the subscription; Mario, Zelda, and Splatoon are not on any cloud streaming platform and GeForce NOW intentionally has no included library.

 Paid plans from $9.99/mo